kforgett/teachinghub/source/hub/development/development.rst

 Opening Session
 ---------------
 The DWR holds Opening Sessions each August and January before the semester begins.
-Scheduled, recordings, and supporting materials are archived here.
+Schedules, recordings, and supporting materials are archived here.

 .. toctree::
    :maxdepth: 1